hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 The prototypical example of a transition function satisfying detailed balance is the Metropolis update rule.
 We start by choosing a **proposal function** $Q(\theta_i \vert \theta_j)$, a symmetric transition that admits straightforward sampling, such as a Gaussian centred at $\theta_i$.
 To sample from the Metropolis transition function, we first sample $\theta_j$ from this proposal function, and accept this proposal with probability $\min{\{\frac{P(\theta_j)}{P(\theta_i)}, 1\}}$.

 Taking a Gaussian proposal function, the choice of radius exhibits an important trade-off.
 A larger radius allows the chain to potentially traverse the parameter space much more quickly.
-But the larger the radius, the smaller the chance that
+But the larger the radius, the smaller the chance that the proposal will be accepted, as the chain attempts to lurch out to regions of substantially lower probability.

+---
+**Idea:** Detailed balance is a useful condition to guarantee theoretical convergence.
+Most MCMC methods have transition functions that satisfy detailed balance.
+The speed at which these chains actually approach the target distribution is dependent on choices such as the proposal radius.

+---

 Summary of detailed balance idea.